24. Feburary 2020 | Smiltenē, Latvia

 - Promotion of LTDH solutions for heating networks to local and regional authorities, scientists and businesses.
-The conference covers topics related to the use of waste biomass (including biodegradable municipal waste) for energy generation through the application of biogas and other alternative fuels, especially integrated with co-generation systems and low-temperature local district heating.
+The conference covered topics related to the use of waste biomass (including biodegradable municipal waste) for energy generation through the application of biogas and other alternative fuels, especially integrated with co-generation systems and low-temperature local district heating.

-- The LowTEMP project is invited to make predictions 20 years ahead based on the results and outlooks of the project content on moderising district heating systems.
+- The LowTEMP project was invited to make predictions 20 years ahead based on the results and outlooks of the project content on moderising district heating systems.
 How will the Baltic Sea Region look like in 2038 through the eyes of the LowTEMP project partners?

 - World’s gathering place for district heating and cooling experts from academia and industry.